Canadian Museum of Immigration at Pier 21: Other services

 The Canadian Museum of Immigration at Pier 21 also features a Café and a Museum Gift Shop.
 Souvenirs related to the museum and also from Nova Scotia can be found at the shop.
 Local crafts are also well represented.

 Pier 21 went under renovation in 2015 and now offers new rental facilities.
 The museum's location attracts a variety of events, from weddings to conferences and corporate events, with over 200 events hosted each year.

-Museum Mascot: Fenton
+Mascot

 Fenton Bear, the official mascot at the Canadian Museum of Immigration at Pier 21, made his first public appearance in spring of 2015.
 Fenton is an excellent dancer, and is the star of both Dance Off video contest entries.
 He was created as the focus of the museum's junior education program Teddy Bear's Journey, which explores the themes and challenges of immigration through the eyes of children and their stuffed animals.
 Fenton was named for Fenton Crossman, an immigration officer that worked at the Pier in its heyday.
 Now Fenton can be found greeting cruise ships, attending festivals on behalf of the museum, and surprising unsuspecting visitors.